More Bayesian bricks

 Recall our model building strategy:

-• start with observation, and find a distribution that “match its data type” (this creates the likelihood),
+• start with observation, and find a distribution that “matches its data type” (this creates the likelihood),

 • i.e. such that support of the distribution \(=\) observation data type